 Good pain management

 TENS machines offer good pain management for a variety of acute or chronic conditions, such as:

 - Menstrual cramps.
 Taking ibuprofen in the long-term has been linked to renal issues.
 If you frequently take ibuprofen during your period, plus another few times per month for headaches or back pain, you are at risk for renal problems.

 - Labor pain.
-Unlike an epidural which numbs your belly and vagina, preventing you from pushing when the time has come, TENS allow you to feel and push with the contractions.
+Unlike an epidural which numbs your belly and vagina, preventing you from pushing when the time has come, TENS allows you to feel and push with the contractions.
 TENS devices are better than an epidural because you can adjust their intensity and because they are less risky than an injection to your spine.

 - Postoperative pain.
-When you’re out of operation, the last thing you want to do is add more pills on top of the anesthesia, which leaves you with a fuzzy head and general feeling of weakness.
-Certain pills can increase urination frequency, add cramps, diarrhea, or sleep issues, while TENS units have none of these side effects.
+When you’re out of operation, the last thing you want to do is add more pills on top of the anesthesia, which leaves you with a fuzzy head and a general feeling of weakness.
+Certain pills can increase urination frequency, add cramps, diarrhea, or sleep issues, while units have none of these side effects.

 - Joint pain.
 There aren’t many things that can effectively treat joint pains.
 Sure, long-term physiotherapy and drinking broth can help, but these don’t offer instant results.
 You can try some analgesic creams and pills, but these only reduce your pain by 30-60%, while a TENS unit is more effective.

 - Back pains and aches.
-Most back pain is treated in the long-term with physiotherapy and massage.
+Most back pain is treated in the long term with physiotherapy and massage.
 If you suffer from sciatica or compressed discs, it might take days until you get to your pain-free self.
 TENS machines help you resume your daily activities as fast as possible, and they also help you get much-needed rest.

 These items might also alleviate pain from: